Ragibn5/flutter_roadmap/docs/root.md

 #### 2. Setup development environment

 - **Setup Android Studio**
-    - If you are running a MackBook, you should have XCode installed.
+    - If you are running Mac, you should have XCode installed.
     - Download and install android studio with default configuration.
     - After installation, install the following
         - FVM